Jailed Paul Manafort has a new address — and a new look

 The booking photo, however, does confirm one detail: Manafort will have to wear the same uniform as the rest of the inmates.

-That's notable because Mueller's team said in a court filing Wednesday that Manafort was not required to wear prison-issue clothing while at Northern Neck.
-They also said Manafort had a phone and laptop in his one-man self-contained housing unit, had figured out a way to get emails sent, and boasted that he was treated like a "VIP."
+That's notable because Mueller's team said in a court filing Wednesday that Manafort was not required to wear standard prison-issue clothing while at Northern Neck.
+They also said Manafort had a phone and laptop in his one-man housing unit, had figured out a way to get his attorneys to transmit emails from him, and boasted that he was treated like a "VIP."

+Northern Neck Superintendent Ted Hull told NBC News that since the Mueller filing, he's received hate mail and angry calls from members of the public accusing him of giving Manafort special treatment.

+"I had one woman call me and say I'm on the Russian payroll," Hull said incredulously.
+"Nothing about his incarceration is plush and nothing is privileges.
+Any deviation was to my benefit, not his."

 Manafort is awaiting separate trials in Washington and Virginia on charges stemming from his business dealings and Ukraine lobbying work — alleged crimes uncovered by Mueller while he was investigating Russian meddling in the 2016 election.